It’s Not About the Technology, It’s About the Business

 - The largest ERP on HANA system supports 100,000 users

 So the Suite on HANA is quite real.
 But the single message that resonated the most strongly with me: the conversation has (finally) changed.
 While we’ve been hearing about HANA as this wonderful new technology for several years now, for the most part, the talk was about technology and even when the technologists spoke about purported business value, they spoke in very technical terms.
 But the audience I write for, business leaders in various industries, don’t care about technology for technology sake.
 Many don’t (care to) understand tech-speak.
 But they do care about what technology can do for them.
+Business requires a business card with the help of Metal Business Kards to create a good first impression.

 A Year Later…